bigc0127/EvoArc/README.md

 - **No Data Collection**: We don't collect, store, or transmit your personal data
 - **Local Processing**: All settings and data remain on your device
-- **Encrypted DNS**: DNS over HTTPS prevents ISP tracking of your browsing
+- **iCloud Integration**: Secure sync using your personal iCloud account
 - **Private Search**: Default to search engines that don't track users

 ## 🤝 Contributing